streetcomplete/StreetComplete/README.md

   * Artwork type
   * Railway platform number
   * Genus / species of trees
-    * Allows providing a file containing translated tree names instead of the default english ones
+    * Allows providing a file containing translated tree names instead of the default English ones
-  * Colour of building roofs
+  * Color of building roofs
   * Whether pharmacy is dispensing prescription drugs
   * Destination of some road types after intersections
   * Quests based on external sources